nidhanshusharma/snake-game/README.md

 # snake-game
- Retro Snake game using Vanilla JS
+ Retro Snake game using Vanilla JS & Canvas
+ Code is Easy to understand, re-usable and properly Commented